How to Unblock a Shower Drain Without Chemicals

 Step 1 Straighten It Out

-Straighten a wire hanger as straight as you can, but leave the other end as it was in its original form.
+Straighten out the wire hanger as far as you can, but leave the other end of the hanger in its original shape.

-Insert the hook into the drain and look looking for hair as well as debris.
-Get rid of anything that comes up.
+Insert the hook into the drain and look looking for hairs and debris.
+Remove anything that pops up.

 Method 3: Dry/Wet Vacuum

-If you own dry or wet vacuums, this method might be for you:
+If you own a wet/dry vacuum it could be for you:

 Step 1.
 Set the Vacuum

-Set the vacuum into "liquids" (or "wet" mode.
+Set the vacuum on "liquids" (or "wet" mode.

-Attach the hose onto your drain to create an air-tight seal.
+Attach the hose to your drain, making an airtight seal.

 Step 4: Turn on Vacuum

-Then, turn on the vacuum and allow it to run for approximately three minutes.
-This will help clear any blockages from the shower drain.
+Then, turn on the vacuum and let it run for about three minutes.
+This will help clear any obstructions from your shower drain.

 Method | Supplies Needed | Steps |